The Rudin-Kisler ordering of P-points under $\mathfrak{b} = \mathfrak{c}$: Abstract

 \section{Abstract}

-M. E. Rudin proved under CH that for each P-point there exists another P-point strictly RK-greater \cite{MERudin}.
-Assuming $\mathfrak{p}=\mathfrak{ c}$ \footnote{ Actually this results were stated under MA, but the proofs works also under $ \mathfrak{p}=\mathfrak{c}$, which was pointed out by A. Blass in \cite {Blass2}}, A. Blass showed the same, and proved that each RK-increasing $ \omega$-sequence of P-points is upper bounded by a P-point, and that there is an order embedding of the real line into the class of P-points with respect to the RK-(pre)ordering \cite{Blass1}.
-In the present paper the results cited above are proved under a (weaker) assumption $\mathfrak{b}= \mathfrak{c}$.
+M. E. Rudin (1971) proved, under CH, that for each P-point $p$ there exists a P-point $q$ strictly RK-greater than $p$.
+This result was proved under ${\mathfrak{p}= \mathfrak{c}}$ by A. Blass (1973), who also showed that each RK-increasing $ \omega $-sequence of P-points is upper bounded by a P-point, and that there is an order embedding of the real line into the class of P-points with respect to the RK-ordering.
+In this paper, the results cited above are proved under the (weaker) assumption that $\mathfrak{ b}=\mathfrak{c}$.

-A. Blass also asked in \cite{Blass1} what ordinals can be embedded in the set of P-points and pointed out, that such an ordinal may not be greater then $\mathfrak{c}^+$.
-In the present paper the question is answered showing (under $\mathfrak{b} = \mathfrak{c}$) that there is an order embedding of $ \mathfrak{c}^+$ into P-points.
+A. Blass asked in 1973 which ordinals can be embedded in the set of P-points, and pointed out that such an ordinal cannot be greater than $ \mathfrak{c}^{+}$.
+In this paper it is proved, under $\mathfrak{b}=\mathfrak{c}$, that for each ordinal $\alpha < \mathfrak{c}^{+}$, there is an order embedding of $ \alpha$ into P-points.
+It is also proved, under $\mathfrak{b}=\mathfrak{c}$, that there is an embedding of the long line into P-points.